edgardomortiz/Captus/docs/content/assembly/assemble/report.md

 ## Concept

 ---
 **No successful marker extractions can be achieved without successful assemblies**.
-Even though `Captus` offers presets tuned for different data types, it is recommendable to run this step some times with different parameters to find optimal settings for your own data.
+Even though this `assemble` module offers presets tuned for different data types, it is recommendable to repeat this step some times with different parameters to find optimal settings for your own data.

-`Captus` assists in this tedious process by automatically generating a report that is useful for evaluating assemblies.
+`Captus` assists you in this tedious process by automatically generating a useful report for assembly evaluation.
-Just open `captus-assembly_assemble.report.html` with your browser (internet connection required) to compare general assembly statistics across all your samples!
+Just open `captus-assembly_assemble.report.html` with your browser (internet connection required) to get general assembly statistics across all your samples!
 {{% notice tip %}}

 - The entire report is based on data stored in [`captus-assembly_assemble.stats.tsv`]({{< relref "assembly/assemble/output#9-captus-assembly_assemblestatstsv" >}}).